 To make your Italian wrap an even bigger success, opt for large tortillas to ensure all the goodness fits.
-The tighter you wrap it, the less messier it becomes–but I still recommend that you pack a napkin.
+The tighter you wrap it, the less messy it becomes–but I still recommend that you pack a napkin.

 If you’re a busy parent like I am, you probably know how easy it is to resort to fast, unhealthy meals for dinner.
-However, with the Mediterranean diet, you’ll have plenty of healthy choices.
+However, with the Mediterranean Diet, you’ll have plenty of healthy choices.
 Here are a few things you can incorporate into the dinner:

 For more Mediterranean goodness, you can make a quick Greek-style tomato salad or even a tzatziki to go with the lasagna.

 Mediterranean cuisine has an enormous amount of variety.
 For example, I am a huge fan of pork tenderloin, which fortunately for me can make a nutritious and delicious dinner perfect for this diet.

 Or, if you are vegan and looking for some Mediterranean options, then you might find a traditional plate of meatless spaghetti and “meat” balls intriguing.

 Or, if you are following a low-carb or paleo diet, then you might like some fathead pizza.
 We provided three options in this article, all of them gluten free, but here was the headliner: